fadamDS/crypto/research/Ideas.md

 - target is the individual return minus the beta times the market return
 - Finally: Score is weighted Pearson correlation coefficient between target and actual

-# General
-- Adaptive???
-- Include recent vola
-- ARMAX

 ## To Do's

 - Backtesting pipeline
-  - Simple evaluation round-> To SRC
 - Features -> Make features on whole dataset (e.g lagged, EWMA)
-  - Market, beta, vola, ???
+  - Differences (i.e. stationary)
+  - lagged
+  - Vola
 - Set up that resulting models can be applied to submission setting
   - Simple model, e.g. ARMA?